Sita Sings the Blues (2008) – Jazz, Heartbreak & the Ramayana Collide in This DIY Masterpiece

 🧵 Synopsis

 Two women, centuries apart.
-One is Sita, the devoted goddess and wife of Rama from the Indian epic Ramayana.
-The other is Nina, a contemporary animator who gets dumped by email after following her husband to India.
-Their parallel tales of love, loss, and self-worth form the heart of Sita Sings the Blues — a vibrant, genre-blending indie film that’s been called “the Greatest Break-Up Story Ever Told.”
+One of them is Sita, the faithful goddess and wife of Rama in the Indian epic Ramayana.
+The other one is Nina, a modern-day animator who is dumped by the email after tracking her husband to India.
+Their twin stories of love, loss and self-esteem are the core of Sita Sings the Blues an indie movie of color that has been described as the Greatest Break-Up Story Ever Told.

 🌟 Why This Film Matters

-• Traditional Rajput-style paintings for the mythological segments
+• Conventional Rajput paintings on the mythological sections.

 📜 Plot Summary